sh3bu/Portswigger_labs/File_Upload/Remote code execution via web shell upload/README.md

 Sec-Fetch-User: ?1
 Te: trailers
 ```
 When the file is fetched, we can see the secret file's contents in the response.
-It means htat the file got saved &n executed at the backend.
+It means that the file got saved & got processed at the backend.

 ```
 HTTP/2 200 OK